Table of Contents

 More often than not, HMRC will be the main creditor due to unpaid taxes such as Corporation Tax, VAT, Pay As You Earn (PAYE) or National Insurance Contributions (NIC).
 Trade creditors, such as suppliers, will also be able to take action if they believe they are unlikely to be paid what they are owed.

-The compulsory liquidation begins when your creditors apply for a Winding Up Petition, which is basically a request to the Crown to shut down your business.
+The compulsory liquidation begins when your creditors apply for a Winding Up Petition, which is basically a request to the Court to shut down your business.
 If this happens, it is essential that you act quickly as time is running out to save your company.
-Should there be no response to the Winding Up Petition within seven days of it being issued, your company will then be sent a Winding Up Order to force you to close.

 Your first port of call on receipt of a Winding Up Petition should be to consult with a licensed insolvency practitioner, such as Inquesta.
 They will talk you through all of the options available to you and recommend what they believe is the best course of action for you to take.